 For shoes, mix comfort and style with a shoe such as the Scarpa Men’s Casual Shoe which can be used in the city and for hiking.
 Formal-looking enough for a tango show or a night at the Colón theater but comfortable enough for city walking are the water resistant Dockers Men’s Slip-Resistant Oxford.
 If planning to hike in Patagonia, a real hiking shoe that isn’t too bulky for travel is the Adidas Gore-Tex Hiking Shoe.

 A Tip on Laundry

-Self-service laundries aren’t very common in Argentina, but visitors in can easily get clothes laundered for them.
+Self-service laundries aren’t very common in Argentina, but visitors in can easily get clothes laundered for them for between US$2-4 per load.
 Be aware that laundromats in Argentina have a reputation for shrinking clothes drastically, so if you aren’t staying at an Airbnb with a nice washing machine and dryer, consider hand washing your more valuable clothes.

 Alternately, you could just ask the laundromat to wash your clothes in cold water and then hang dry them, as the dryers are the main culprit to be blamed for converting clothes into child sizes.

 There are three predominate luggage options for travelers to Argentina, depending on your travel style.

 Those who are traveling around South America on a budget or plan to go hiking in Patagonia usually go for the trusty backpack.